gatling/gatling/src/docs/content/reference/current/core/simulation/index.md

 This simulation will reach 100 req/s with a ramp of 10 seconds, then hold this throughput for 1 minute, jump to 50 req/s and finally hold this throughput for 2 hours.

-The building block for the throttling are:
+The building blocks for throttling are:

 * `reachRps(target).in(duration)`: target a throughput with a ramp over a given duration.
 * `jumpToRps(target)`: jump immediately to a given targeted throughput.